Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Introduction

 Inferring model parameters from complex observational data is one of the grand challenges of modern cosmology.
 Part of the difficulty arises from the fact that classical methods rely on evaluating the likelihood of data given model parameters.
 Often only an approximation of this likelihood, representing a fraction of the data's information content (\eg\ rather than the entire spatial distribution of galaxies, only the power spectrum of this distribution at large scales), is theoretically understood.
 In addition, these approaches require sampling the \emph{full joint posterior}, so that time required to achieve convergence scales poorly with the dimensionality of the parameter space.
 This latter point is particularly troublesome for problems with large numbers of nuisance parameters, and arises independently of whether the likelihood is known.

-Novel approaches in the field of simulation-based inference (\SBI)\footnote{\SBI\ is closely connected to Approximate Bayesian Computation \cite{first_abc, second_abc}, which refers to a class of computational methods used to estimate posterior distributions, and has been developed since the 1980s \cite{diggle1984monte}.} are starting to overcome these obstacles (see \cite{Cranmer2020} for a recent review). \SBI\ exploits the fact that data generated by a stochastic simulator can be regarded as sampling an exact likelihood, even when this function is not explicitly known.
+Novel approaches in the field of simulation-based inference (\SBI)\footnote{\SBI\ is closely connected to Approximate Bayesian Computation \cite{first_abc, second_abc}, which refers to a class of computational methods used to estimate posterior distributions, and has been developed since the 1980s \cite{diggle1984monte}.} are starting to overcome these obstacles (see \cite{Cranmer2020} for a recent review). \SBI\ exploits the fact that data generated by a stochastic simulator can be regarded as sampling an exact (implicit) likelihood, even when this function is not explicitly known.
 The field has recently seen accelerated progress thanks to deep learning methods \cite{Hermans2019, Cranmer2020, papamakarios2019sequential, greenberg2019automatic,Alsing:2019xrx}, and has been applied to a wide array of problems in cosmology and astrophysics, from cosmological density fields to gravitational waves \cite{Zhao:2021ddh,Makinen:2021nly,Villaescusa-Navarro:2021pkb,Villaescusa-Navarro:2021cni,dax2021real, delaunoy2020lightning}.
-In order to improve the scalability with the dimensionality of the parameter space, it is important to note that in most cases the full joint posterior is overly informative.
+In order to improve the scalability with the dimensionality of the parameter space, it is important to note that in many cases the full joint posterior is overly informative.
 Typically, one is only interested in a subset of 1- and 2-dimensional marginal posteriors; for example, in cosmology, one may be interested in the cosmological parameters but not the large associated list of nuisance parameters parameterizing \eg\ foregrounds and instrumental systematics.
-By directly targeting low-dimensional posteriors we can alleviate sampling problems associated with high dimensionality, and thus an \textit{arbitrarily} large number of nuisance parameters can be included without additional computational overhead.
+By directly targeting low-dimensional posteriors we can alleviate sampling problems associated with high dimensionality, and thus an \textit{arbitrarily} large number of nuisance parameters can be included without additional computational overhead.\footnote{Note that if all parameters contribute equal variance to the data, the implicit data distribution becomes exceedingly noisy.
+When we refer to scaling to arbitrary number of parameters, the data variance is implicitly held fixed.
+This limit remains a challenge for sampling-based methods, but is tractable in our proposal.}